 Dependent.
 A person, other than the taxpayer or the taxpayer's spouse, for whom an exemption (defined later) can be claimed.
-You can generally claim an exemption for a dependent if the dependent:
+To be your dependent, a person must be your qualifying child or qualifying relative (both defined later).
+For more information, see Exemptions for Dependents in Publication 501.